-Basic Battery Back-Up Siren: These sirens trigger when they detect a negative or positive pulse input, They are cheaper to to manufacture than Digital Battery Back-up Sirens and have no way of knowing if the alarm is armed of disarmed.
+Basic Battery Backup Siren: These sirens trigger when they detect a negative or positive pulse input, They are cheaper to manufacture than Digital Battery Back-up Sirens and have no way of knowing if the alarm is armed or disarmed.
 Because of this disconnecting the power to them causes the siren to sound even if the alarm is disarmed.
 To get around this problem they have an over-ride key which will disable the siren.
-Due to this the siren needs to be accessible which makes it vulnerable to attack.
+Due to this, the siren needs to be accessible which makes it vulnerable to attack.

-The Autowatch Siren is of the Digital Variety, hence is has no over-ride key to worry about and can be hidden for that extra level of protection.
-It has soft arm/disarm chirps or can be programed to silent arming (actually silent arming isn’t strictly correct a it gives a very discreet blip).
+The Autowatch Siren is of the Digital Variety, hence it has no over-ride key to worry about and can be hidden for that extra level of protection.
+It has soft arm/disarm chirps or can be programmed to silent arming (actually silent arming isn’t strictly correct as it gives a very discreet blip).
 The Autowatch comes a very respectable second here.
 It is not as loud as the excellent Cobra and does not offer arm/disarm volume control.

 Obsessive Rating 8/10

 Apart from the Cobra the Autowatch puts the others to the sword!

 The AVS Siren is a data siren, this means that it cannot be tricked into being silenced by tampering with the wires as it does not rely on a negative or positive trigger wire.
 So whilst it is better than the Basic battery backup sirens found with Dynatron, Mongoose and Meridian it still has an override key and needs to be accessible.
 Despite the sales spin from AVS the siren is still easy to defeat and should not be confused with the digital sirens found with the Autowatch and Cobra alarms.

 Obsessive Rating 3/10

 Cobra 4310 Siren